MusicDin/kubitect/docs/getting-started/other/local-development.md

 go build .
 ```

-This will create a `cli` binary file, which can be moved into `/usr/local/bin/` directory to use it globaly.
+This will create a `cli` binary file, which can be moved into `/usr/local/bin/` directory to use it globally.
 ```sh
 sudo mv cli /usr/bin/local/kubitect
 ```